Skip to content 14 animals need homes

 02

 Fill out the surrender form on our Surrender page with your reptile’s species, age, setup, and a recent photo.
 We’ll follow up within 72 hours to discuss next steps.
-We will never judge you for needing to rehome an animal — but please know our space is limited and we cannot always accept every animal immediately.
+Please know our space is limited and we cannot always accept every animal immediately — but we will never judge you for needing to rehome one.

-Our capacity fluctuates.
-If we can’t take your animal immediately, we’ll be honest about that, give you a rough timeline, and, where we can, refer you to a partner rescue or offer care guidance so the animal stays healthy in the meantime.
-We’d rather be upfront than promise space we don’t have.
+You'll always get an honest, upfront answer.
+If we can't take your animal immediately, we'll tell you within 72 hours, give you a real timeline, and — where we can — connect you with a partner rescue or care guidance in the meantime.

 Donations